w3reality/fps-run-js/README.rst

-fps-anim-js
+fps-run-js
 ===========

-An es6-JavaScript utility class that enables fps-throttled animation.
+A JavaScript utility class that enables fps-throttled function execution.
 Internally, ``requestAnimationFrame()`` is arranged to execute a user-provided function at a specified fps.
 The code is based on `this Stack Overflow discussion`_ and its related `JSFiddle demo`_.